dvsmart/quotesFactory/README.md

 ### Quotes.Import.Client which includes,

 - Console Application - main Client app
-- Reads the *.csv files from input location and the storage location from user's input
+- Reads the *.csv files from location and the storage location path ARGUMENTS from user's input
 - Validates the input and storage location using FluentValidation
 - Register and Resolves the Dependency injections using AutoFac DI Package.
 - Extention classes, to read file contents and write file contents.